laurilehmijoki/s3_website/README.md

   * Run `jekyll-s3` to deploy your site to S3 and invalidate the Cloudfront distribution

+## Changelog

+### 0.0.5

+Invalidate the Cloudfront distribution of the Jekyll S3 bucket.

 ## Known issues

 ### Only S3 buckets in the US Standard region work